Systemd S3 Backups v1

 Some services, such as rocketchat, require the server to be down before the backup routine can run.
 With

-when the service succeeds.
-It might be preferable to create a subshell inExecStart
+ExecStartPre, many backup commands will not be passed tojournalctlwhen the service succeeds.
+It might be preferable to create a subshell inExecStartinstead.s3-backup.service

 Avoid writing to the file system.